Nut roll: Central Europe

 Traditional nut rolls in Central and Eastern Europe, like makowiec and bejgli, are a special type of rolled log shape.
 These are generally made with either of two types of filling: walnut and poppy seed.
 In addition to ground nut fillings, cinnamon, raisins or currants, different types of chopped nuts, carob, bread crumbs, lemon or orange zest, rum, butter and heavy cream or sour cream are used.

-Povitica
+Croatia

 The povitica, a traditional Croatian and partly Slovenian pastry, is made from buttery pastry dough rolled into very thin layers and covered with a layer of brown sugar, spices, and walnuts.
 The log-shaped loaf is then baked.

 Povitica was featured as the technical challenge recipe on the "Advanced Dough" episode of The Great British Baking Show in 2014.

 Other roll-shaped European pastries are filled with thick jam (called lekvar, usually apricot or cherry) called lekvarostekercs or Swiss roll.